swetha-UW/Hiring-Helper/README.md

 1. Go to [Google Apps Script](https://script.google.com/)
 2. Click **New Project**
 3. Name it `Hiring Helper Gmail to S3`
-4. Replace the sample code with the code in 'App_Script_Code' file
+4. Replace the sample code with the code in 'gmail_to_s3.js' file
 5. Save and **Deploy → New Deployment → Web App**
 6. Choose:
    - **Execute as:** Me